 I speak, read and write English, German, Spanish and Portuguese.
 Now that I live in Barcelona, I've started learning Catalan, which is an extra ingredient in the weird language salad in my head.

 I was born in Brazil, but I’ve lived in eight different countries over the course of my life so far.
 Living in different cultures and in different languages has taught me flexibility, resourcefulness, adaptability and deeper empathy.

-I like to make physical things and learn new trades (like wood turning!
-Or taxidermy!).
+I like to make physical things and learn new crafts (like cross-stitching!).
 I believe this helps improve and constantly evolve my approach to problem solving, as I am regularly challenged to think differently.

-Engineer @ Times Educational Supplement (Tes)Jan '20 - Present • Remote www.tes.com
+Engineer @ Times Educational Supplement (Tes)2020 • Remote www.tes.com